ur-abra-market/abra_back/README.md

 2.4 You can find OpenAPI schema at http://localhost/docs

-2.5 You can log in as a seller or a supplier with `supplier@example.ru` and `seller@example.ru` respectively.
+2.5 You can log in as a seller or a supplier with `supplier@mail.ru` and `seller@mail.ru` respectively.
 Password - `Password1!`

 **Step 3:** Understand the architecture